 Gabriel: Look, lady, I haven’t got all night.
-Are you Miss M. Virgin?
+Are you, or are you not, Miss M. Virgin?

 Mary: Well, sort of.
 It’s actually ‘Virgin Mary’ rather than ‘Mary Virgin’.
 Who are you?

 Gabriel: Amazon delivery, love.
-Looks like a cordless drill.
+Looks like a cordless drill to me.

 Gabriel: That’s Amazon Prime for you, sweetheart.
-Half the time, we’re on our way before you’ve even clicked ‘buy’.
-Sign here.
+Most of the time, we’re on our way before you’ve even clicked ‘buy’.
+Sign here, please.